sk176h/learnings/spark_and_curl.md

     </dependency>
 ```

-then this is the example that I copied and modified from the google code page
+This is the example that I copied and modified from the google code page

 ```java
 package com.sk176h.rest.spark;